0x90d/videoduplicatefinder/README.md

   -v /path/to/your/media:/media:ro \
   ghcr.io/0x90d/vdf-web:latest
 ```

+`:latest` follows the daily build.
+To stay on a versioned release, use its number instead, for example `ghcr.io/0x90d/vdf-web:4.1.1`.

 Then open **http://localhost:8080** in your browser.
 Check the password with `docker logs vdf-web` and enter it to log in.